Quiark/qtpy-vim/README.rst

 A simple way of running python unit tests from within VIM based on the cursor location.

-Useful for immediately receiving feedback as you write tests, despite what test runner or framework your project uses to run its tests.
+Useful for receiving immediate feedback as you write tests, despite what test runner or framework your project uses to run its tests.